CycloneBoy/slm_sql/README.md

 ## News

++ `August 1, 2025`: The SLM-SQL 1.5B model achieved an Execution Accuracy (EX) of 70.49% on the BIRD test set, while the 0.5B model attained an EX of 61.82%.
 + `July 31, 2025`: Upload model to modelscope and huggingface.
 + `July 30, 2025`: Publish the paper to arxiv